lolepls/infineon-psoc4-ai-written-digits-recognition/README.md

 PSoC 4 is a 32-bit MCU with a 48-MHz Arm® Cortex®-M0+ CPU, 384KB flash and 32KB SRAM available.
 The constraints given by the available memory and computational power frame this demo in the tinyML subfield of artificial intelligence.
 This is a fully functional example with an accuracy of more than 98%, making it suitable to be used as a basis for further improvement until a production quality level is reached.

+A Graphical User Interface shows in real time the drawing made on the capacitive shield and provides the neural network output in a visual and eye-catching manner.

 This code example also delivers the TensorFlowLite Micro library compiled for PSoC4.

 ## Requirements